Diabetes drug maker Novo Nordisk buys pill factory in North Carolina

 Novo, the world's biggest producer of diabetes drugs, said the new plant near Durham would receive shipments of the active pharmaceutical ingredient needed to produce the pill from another factory under construction in North Carolina.

-Novo submitted its oral semaglutide drug for approval in the United States in March and hopes to begin local production in 2021, Jensen said.
+Novo submitted its oral semaglutide drug for approval in the United States in March, Jensen said.

+Asked when production at the plant near Durham would begin, Jensen said: "It will probably take a couple of years."

+"It is in need of a rebuild, and after that it will take many months of testing and commissioning before we are ready to apply for FDA (U.S. Food and Drug Administration) approval of the factory."

 The tablet, which Novo currently produces only in Denmark, belongs to a blockbuster class of treatments known as GLP-1s that stimulate insulin production.